Goto - Tutorials

 You Can Make Money With A Free App

 On Google, and Amazon, as well as most market places, you can make your App Paid or Free.
+And, some app stores only accept Free apps.
 Before you decide to go with a Paid App you should

 consider the stats;